voldikss/vim-browser-search/README.md

 ## Basic

+Suppose you are using the default key mappings

 Use `<Leader>s` in *operator-pending* mode to search a word (for example, `<Leader>saw` to search a word).

 Use `<Leader>s` in visual mode to search for what you have selected. (for example, if you selected strings inside a bracket using `vas`, just type `<Leader>s` to search it).

 Also you may try `<Leader>S`, with which you can input what you want to search in the cmdline.

+Furthermore, this plugin will execute asynchronously if your Vim has job api.

 ## KeyMap